-The City of Los Angeles ("City") is home to over 4 million residents, provides more than 1.7 million jobs, and, in 2018, attracted more than 50 million domestic and international visitors.3 These numbers are expected to continue growing significantly - the City is estimated to gain an average of 35,000 new residents and 36,000 jobs each year.4
+The City of Los Angeles ("City") is home to about 4 million residents, provides more than 1.7 million jobs, and, in 2018, attracted more than 50 million domestic and international visitors.3 These numbers are expected to continue growing significantly - the City is estimated to gain an average of 35,000 new residents and 36,000 jobs each year.4

 Today, congestion delays in the Los Angeles metropolitan area rank at or near the worst in the nation.5 A major contributor is the number of drive alone trips that make up the largest proportion of commute trips, which was 69.6 percent in Los Angeles just prior to the COVID-19 pandemic.6 Los Angeles has tried to solve congestion with supply-side solutions, such as widening streets and freeways to create new travel lanes.
 These types of investments have been found to be ineffective at reducing congestion7 and have led to unsafe outcomes for pedestrians and bicyclists.8 Plus, in a built-out city, there is simply no more space to continue widening roadways.
-To be effective, policies must also focus on the demand side to ensure residents and visitors can use expanding transportation infrastructure and services more efficiently, safely, and sustainably.
+Los Angeles is currently investing billions into expanding the transit and active transportation networks to accommodate our growing transportation demands.
+But to be effective, policies must also focus on the demand side to ensure residents and visitors can use expanding transportation infrastructure and services more efficiently, safely, and sustainably.
+Simply put - if the majority of Angelenos continue to drive alone for most trips, our system is not sustainable.
+We need solutions that are good for Angelenos and good for the environment.

-The City's Transportation Demand Management (TDM) Program update directly addresses the City's immense transportation needs by creating a new TDM Program.
-The TDM Program offers new development tools to include mobility options as part of a building's design features.
-A diverse menu of strategies offers mobility options that residents, employees, and visitors can use to make more sustainable transportation choices.
+The City's Transportation Demand Management (TDM) Program update directly addresses the City's immense transportation demands by offering new development tools to design mobility options as part of a building's features.
+A diverse menu of strategies offers mobility strategies that residents, employees, and visitors can use to make more sustainable transportation choices.
 These strategies reduce vehicle miles traveled (VMT) and decrease drive alone trips.
 The strategies make more efficient use of streets and the growing transit networks to improve access to destinations for all Angelenos.
 By improving mobility options for a growing city, the TDM Program can work to promote active and healthy lifestyles and reduce harmful greenhouse gas (GHG) emissions.

-The South Coast Air Quality Management District (SCAQMD) imposes emission reduction requirements on large employers subject to Rule 2202.
-The City's TDM Program does not alter those regulations or their means of compliance, which may include employer-focused TDM strategies.
+The South Coast Air Quality Management District (South Coast AQMD) imposes emission reduction requirements on large employers subject to Rule 2202.
+The City's TDM Program does not alter those regulations or their means of compliances.
 Rather, the TDM Program update applies to significant, new developments and major additions, including those that may require analysis under the California Environmental Quality Act (CEQA).
 The Program seeks to maximize transportation options in and around these developments to allow the City to simultaneously absorb new residents, jobs and commercial activity, improve access to destinations and services, and improve quality of life.